 Hampstead Theatre, London – until 12 March 2022

-The Forest is at the Hampstead Theatre until 12 March.
+You can watch The Forest at Hampstead Theatre until 12 March – book here.

 ‘An interesting piece of theatre that holds its meaning just out of reach’: @LouReviewsBlog on #TheForest at @Hamps_Theatre.
 Ends Sat 12 Mar. #HTForest #theatrereviews #LondonTheatre